You run an awesome cleaning business. Clients are happy. You’re growing exponentially.

 Sometimes it will feel like you just can’t get any traction.
 You’ll work really hard to get a new employee and then you’ll have to let them go in a week.

-Practice the things in this post and you’ll see a difference.
+Practice these things, and you’ll see a difference in your cleaning business.
 This guide will help you pinpoint problems, address them and move forward.